Carol Price-Torok

 UTSAVB_220930-150

-The 2018 Missouri Valley Conference Coach of the Year, Carol Price-Torok, a former UTSA assistant coach, is in her first season in 2022 as UTSA's head coach after spending the last six years as the head coach at Bradley.
+Carol Price-Torok, the 2018 Missouri Valley Conference Coach of the Year and a former UTSA assistant coach, will enter her third season as UTSA's head coach in 2024 after spending the previous six years as the head coach at Bradley.

-Price-Torok returns to the Alamo City after spending the last six years as the head coach at Bradley.
+Before returning to the Alamo City, she spent the previous six years as the head coach at Bradley.
 The 2018 Missouri Valley Conference Coach of the Year led the Braves to 85 wins, three conference tournaments and the 2021 National Invitational Volleyball Championship Sweet 16.

 Price-Torok took over a Bradley program which won 30 MVC games in 10 years combined and led the Braves to 53 league victories and an 85-90 (.486) overall record in her six seasons.